Use cases

 The Custodian isn’t part of the investigation, but rather subject to it.
 Custodians may hold information outside the purview of ESI product owners, in which case they ought to retain and deliver that information to investigators.
 Depending on the size and scope of an investigation and the way information is distributed within the organization, the number of custodians can be any number of individuals.

-The first order of business for an investigation is to identify potential sources of relevant information.
-Nowadays, most if not all data will be found in the IT systems, but in order to issue an effective legal hold, identification of data subject to discovery should be as thorough and comprehensive as possible.
-Finding the exact sources, typically means speaking to key players in order to find out what type of relevant records they may or may not be holding.
+The first order of business in an investigation is to identify potential sources of relevant information.
+Nowadays, most if not all data will be found in the IT systems, but to issue an effective legal hold, identification of data subject to discovery should be as thorough and comprehensive as practical.
+Finding the exact sources typically means speaking to key players in order to find out what type of relevant information they may be holding.
 IT staff and, if applicable, records management personnel, should be consulted in order to establish storage locations, retention policies, data accessibility, and the availability of tools to assist in the identification process.

-Data may be stored at a number of sources including email, computers, mobile devices, databases, tape backups, and third-party sources such as cloud storage and cloud backup sites.
-The Case Manager should coordinate with the requestor, and make use of appropriate legal and IT resources to determine where relevant data may be located.
+Data may be stored at a number of sources including email systems, computers, mobile devices, databases, tape backups, and third-party sources such as cloud storage and cloud backup sites.
+The case manager should coordinate with the requestor, and make use of appropriate legal and IT resources to determine where relevant data may be located.
 If it is possible to inform and involve custodians, questionnaires can be sent to the custodians to confirm that all potential sources of data are identified.

-Aside from identifying custodians, learning who they are and what work they do, the interviews should identify where they store data, including: identifying equipment that houses Electronically Stored Information (ESI), cloud storage, and hosted applications.
-Furthermore, the interviews should seek to understand how custodians communicate with the company and who they communicate with.
+Aside from identifying custodians, learning who they are and what work they do, the interviews should identify where custodians store data, including identifying equipment that houses Electronically Stored Information (ESI), cloud storage, and hosted applications.
+Furthermore, the interviewers should seek to understand how custodians communicate with the company and who they communicate with.
 The overall goal of these initial interviews is to establish the scope of the data map.

-Invariably, weighing the pros and cons of every method falls on the Case Manager, who can seek advice form IT and legal.
-Defensibility is still paramount, but consistently going above and beyond the requirements of a case and completely disregarding the cost aspect of the equation leads to an investigation that struggles to justify it’s cost.
-Keeping an eye on proportionality, ensuring the ends justify the means, helps keep costs under control while ensuring the defensibility of the results.
+Invariably, weighing the pros and cons of every method falls on the case manager, who can seek advice form IT and legal.
+Defensibility is still paramount, but consistently going above and beyond the requirements of a case and completely disregarding the cost aspect of the equation leads to an investigation that struggles to justify cost.
+Keeping an eye on proportionality and making sure the ends justify the means helps keep costs under control while ensuring the defensibility of the results.

-Methods of collection may include computer imaging, remote collections, as well as assisted and self-collections.
-There are trade-offs to each approach in terms of efforts, costs, and completeness, but key is that the process needs to be defensible.
-For example, computer imaging is more likely to be appropriate for cases involving suspected wrongdoing, whereas self-collections may suffice for regulatory demands
+Methods of collection may include computer imaging, remote collections, and assisted and self-collections.
+There are trade-offs to each approach in terms of effort, costs, and completeness, but key is that the process needs to be defensible.
+For example, computer imaging is more likely to be appropriate for cases involving suspected wrongdoing, whereas self-collections may suffice for regulatory demands.

 Once the size, scope, and means of collection are clear, investigators may want to take a moment to consider their options.
-Will they rely on internal resources to perform the tasks with regards to collection, or will they instead rely on an external party?
+Will they rely on internal resources to perform collection tasks or will they instead turn to an external party?

 It’s a decision that can be based on a number of factors, considering that internal resources need to be available, the right skillsets need to be present, and experience with such matters is very desirable.
-What’s more, the data itself may pose some challenges in terms of expected volume, geographic location of sources, and legal restrictions (i.e. privacy laws) that restrict movement of data.
-Furthermore, an important consideration is to weigh the time and resource cost of the operation, especially since discovery typically employs tight deadlines.
-Finally, it is vital to measure the importance of the operation: if a vendor is to be used, and a possibility of sanctions (or even criminal charges) exists, that has to factor into the choice of vendor.
+The data itself may pose some challenges in terms of expected volume, geographic location of sources, and legal restrictions (such as privacy laws) that can restrict movement of data.
+An important consideration is the time and resource cost of the operation, especially since discovery typically has tight deadlines.
+Finally, it is vital to measure the importance of the operation: for example, if a vendor is to be used and a possibility of sanctions (or even criminal charges) exists, those considerations should factor into the choice of vendor.

-If it is decided not to outsource collection, it’s key for the Case Manager to select employees who are up to the task of collecting materials internally.
-Employees involved in the collection activities should be versed with data handling procedures and the case management tools, where the process of handling evidence needs to be tracked.
+If it is decided not to outsource collection, it’s key for the case manager to select employees who are up to the task of collecting materials internally.
+Employees involved in the collection activities should be versed in data handling procedures and the case management tools where the process of handling evidence needs to be tracked.

-Employees who handle the ESI should update the Case Management tool at each and every transfer in order to create a proper chain of custody for the evidence.
+Employees who handle ESI should update the case management tool at each and every transfer in order to create a proper chain of custody for the evidence.
 If these updates are not properly performed, it could result in data being rendered inadmissible in a court of law or other legal proceedings.
-Even if the case in question doesn’t involve the courts, a defensible collection methodology is vital to meet the needs of regulators.
+Even if the case in question doesn’t involve the courts, a defensible collection methodology can be vital to meet the needs of regulators.

-Generally, a data retention policy is mandatory for any organization that deals with data.
-More specifically, it is essential for companies that are subject to external oversight or are active in litigation-sensitive fields.
-Retention policies focus on managing (from creation to destruction) the records necessary for the organization to conduct business.
+A data retention policy is mandatory for many organizations that deal with data.
+For companies that are subject to external oversight or are active in litigation-sensitive fields, retention policies are essential.
+Retention policies focus on managing the records necessary for the organization to conduct business, and doing so from the records’ creation to their destruction.
 It follows that retention policies and procedures are utilized to create, store, use and discard business records.
 Having such a policy (or set of policies) in place allows the preservation process, which kicks in once a company ‘reasonably expects’ litigation (or governmental/regulatory investigation), to start without issues regarding data availability.

 The need for data preservation arises from the anticipation of pending or possible litigations or governmental investigations.
-As such, although data preservation is related to general data retention policies, it has a few significant differences.
-As said, a preservation period can arise at any time during a record life cycle (unlike a retention process, which always starts at the creation of a record).
+Although data preservation is related to general data retention policies, it has a few significant differences.
+A preservation period can arise at any time during a record life cycle, unlike a retention process, which always starts at the creation of a record.

 In a way, data preservation exempts the subject data from following the regular data retention process.
-Simply put, a record cannot be destroyed until the pending or threatened litigation (or a governmental investigation) is finally resolved and complete.
+A record cannot be destroyed until the pending or threatened litigation (or a governmental investigation) is finally resolved and complete.
 Once completed, the preservation is lifted and the appropriate retention policies once again govern the lifecycle of the data within the company.

 The types of records that ought to be preserved are established by the scope and nature of the related legal matter.
 This means the types of records to be preserved will be specific to each case.

-As part of the investigation, the legal department can send so-called hold notices to custodians and/or ESI product owners believed to be sources of potentially relevant information.
-If a custodian then fails to preserve data subject to the hold notice, that can be one of a company’s biggest legal liabilities.
+As part of the investigation, the legal department can send hold notices to custodians and/or ESI product owners believed to be sources of potentially relevant information.
+If a custodian then fails to preserve data subject to the hold notice, that has the potential to open the company to legal challenges.

-In some cases, companies may get a second chance to comply if it fails to produce.
-Repeated failures to preserve data however, can and will lead to fines and court-ordered sanctions.
-Therefore, it is the legal department’s duty to notify employees of their obligation to preserve data, and to ensure that custodians understand both their responsibilities and the possible consequences of failing to comply with the hold notice.
-This part of the preservation process repeats itself whenever a company becomes aware of possible litigation.
+In some cases, companies may get a second chance to comply.
+Repeated failures to preserve data however, can lead to fines and court-ordered sanctions.
+Therefore, it is the legal department should take care to notify employees of their obligation to preserve data, and to ensure that custodians understand both their responsibilities and the possible consequences of failing to comply with the hold notice.
+This part of the preservation process occurs whenever a company reasonable anticipates litigation.

-In the early stages of the preservation process, the data map created at the start of the investigation is used to determine which data should be subject to a litigation hold.
-Once that determination has been made, the legal department will issue the hold notices to the custodians.
-Hold notices go out to every identified custodian, these are the key individuals in the case who possess and control paper documents and ESI, the hold notice may also include people around these custodians, i.e. superiors or subordinates who may have received data from the custodian.
-If third parties control data which is to be preserved, through the use of cloud computing or outsourcing of traditional business functions, these third parties should also be treated as custodians.
+In the early stages of the preservation process, the data map created at the start of the investigation is used to help determine which data should be subject to a litigation hold.
+Once that determination has been made, the legal department issues hold notices to custodians.
+Hold notices go out to identified custodians, especially to key individuals who possess and control paper documents and ESI.
+The hold notice may also include people around these custodians such as superiors or subordinates who may have received data from or sent data to the custodian.
+If third parties control data which is to be preserved, perhaps through the use of cloud computing or outsourcing of traditional business functions, these third parties should also be treated as custodians.

-At the same time, the legal department will need to take the following steps to ensure the data that is part of the preservation process is no longer subject to the retention policies:
+In practice, the hold notice are sent out to make sure custodians preserve whichever type of information they hold and the investigation needs.
+At the same time, the legal department should take the following steps to ensure the data that is part of the preservation process is not actively subject to the retention policies:

-While the preservation process is ongoing, the Case Manager and the legal department should keep in contact, so new hold notices can be issued if the legal hold needs to be expanded or lifted for certain data and/or custodians.
-The legal department will need to communicate the changes in question to the custodians and/or ESI product owners, and notify the Case Manager that the changes are made.
+While the preservation process is ongoing, the case manager and the legal department should keep in contact, so new hold notices can be issued if the legal hold needs to be expanded, contracted, or lifted for certain data and/or custodians.
+The legal department will need to communicate the changes in question to the custodians and/or ESI product owners and notify the case manager that the changes have been made.
 This process or reassessment repeats itself whenever changes are made to the scope of discovery.

-If and when no further claims or lawsuits can be expected for the investigation, the Case Manager can decide to close the case.
-As part of the case closing, the legal hold is lifted, ending the data preservation process as a consequence.
+If no further claims or lawsuits can be expected for the investigation, the case manager can decide to close the case.
+As part of the case closing, the legal hold is lifted, ending the data preservation process.

-Once data is no longer required to be preserved, the regular retention process picks back up where it started and is once again in charge of governing the lifecycle of the ESI.
-That includes data that was set to be deleted or destroyed, or that has exceeded the standard retention period while subject to Legal Hold.
+Once data is no longer required to be preserved, the regular retention process picks back up where it left off and is once again in charge of governing the lifecycle of the ESI.
+That includes data that was set to be deleted or destroyed or that has exceeded the standard retention period while subject to legal hold.
 In this case, providing the ESI is not subject to other ongoing litigation, the ESI can be deleted in accordance with standard retention procedure.
-Notifying the custodians and/or ESI product owners of the lifting of Legal Hold should be the responsibility of the Legal department.
+Notifying the custodians and/or ESI product owners of the lifting of legal hold should be the responsibility of the legal department.

 In the context of litigation, governmental inquiries, and internal investigations, this information needs to be collected, along with its related metadata, in such a way that the process is justified, proportionate, efficient, and targeted.
 As such, the collection process needs to be well-documented and defensible at all these levels.
 At the same time, as data is collected, its contents may provide feedback to the identification process itself, which may impact the scope of the overall process, leading to more (or sometimes less) collection to take place than assumed at the outset.